About the USA Map with Capitals

 The East Coast of the US, also known as the Atlantic Coast, has 14 states with coastlines on the Atlantic Ocean.
 New York, New Jersey, Massachusetts, Maryland, Virginia, North Carolina, South Carolina, Georgia, and Florida are some of the states on the East Coast.
 Interestingly, the 13 original colonies of the Great Britain in North America were all located along the East Coast.

 Some of these states also fall in Southern US.
 Popularly known as American South, the states in these regions have several cultural influences.
-Tennessee is the birthplace of jazz and blues music, some of the best American writers have come from the South.
+Tennessee is the birthplace of jazz and blues music, and some of the best American writers have come from the South.
 The states in the Southern US had earned much reputation as the major hub for tobacco, sugar and cotton farming.

 The Western US is the largest region of the country, as it spans more than half the area of the contiguous US.
 Home to the Rocky Mountains, Sierra Nevada Mojave Desert, and the Great Plains, it is the most geographically diverse region in America.
 It was inhabited after the Lewis and Clark expedition in the early 19th century.
 California, New Mexico, and Arizona have strong Mexican and Spanish cultural influences.